 A well tailored dress is instant style

 In the 90s, I lived and worked in East Germany.
-My colleagues and I always went to lunch together a 10 minutes walk.
-One day on our way to lunch, a male colleague said on our walk to lunch with a lot of regret and disappointment in his voice “It’s a pity that so few woman wear dresses these days.”
-It was about five years after the German unification in East Germany.
+My colleagues and I always went to lunch together, a 10 minutes walk.
+One day on our way to lunch, a male colleague said with a lot of regret and disappointment in his voice “It’s a pity that so few woman wear dresses these days.”
+It was about five years after the German unification.
 One of my female colleagues who always wore solid casual wear – read chinos and a button down shirt said “It’s because you can clean separates easier than dresses.
-They have to go to the dry clean when you spill something or they get dirty.
+They have to go to the dry cleaners when you spill something or they get dirty.
 Nobody has time for such high maintenance these days.
-On top of it, it’s so expencive these days.”
-Another female colleague – wearing jeans and a Swarovski crystals and fake pearls embellished sweater like the were It in the 80s responded “Separates offer so much more options for different outfits.”
+On top of it, think about the high cost of dry cleaners these days.”
+Another female colleague – wearing jeans and a Swarovski crystals and fake pearls embellished sweater like they were It in the 80s, responded “Separates offer so much more options for different outfits.”
 Even tough I disagreed with both statements, I kept my mouth shut as his statement was aiming at me since I was wearing a LBD.
 Back then, most of my clothes were black.
 The 90s, uniform.
 In my opinion, you can easily wear a dress many ways, for instance, under skirt as shirt as a shirt or with a sweater or blouse as a skirt, with a jacket, cardigan, etc..A well tailored dress is instant style. #agelesstyle Click To Tweet Dresses are as versatile as separates.
 Click To Tweet

 Styling a burgundy sheath with neutrals for work